· 3 min read

 The Meatless Order

-No one invented the vegetable hoagie and no date marks its arrival, because it is a subtraction rather than a creation: it exists the moment a customer asks for the house hoagie without the meat, and the corner shops of Philadelphia have been filling that order for as long as they have layered the meat version.
-There is no founding shop and no first ticket to point to, and the honest record is that the dish is defined by what is taken out of an older sandwich, not by a moment of creation.
+No single shop invented the vegetable hoagie and no opening date marks it, because it is a subtraction rather than an invention.
+It exists the moment a customer asks for the house hoagie without the meat, and Philadelphia's corner shops have been filling that order for as long as they have layered the meat version.
+The honest record is that the dish is defined by what is taken out of an older sandwich, so there is no founding ticket to point to, only a parish calendar and a long-standing habit.

-What is datable is the institution that carries it widest.
-Wawa opened its first food market in Folsom, Pennsylvania in 1964, began selling pre-made hoagies in 1970, and moved to the made-to-order, build-your-own counter in 1982, the model that put a dressed-to-spec hoagie, meat or meatless, within a few miles of most of the Delaware Valley.
-The meatless build rode that system into ubiquity without ever needing a name of its own.
+What is datable is the institution that carried the meatless build widest.
+Wawa opened in Folsom in 1964 and embraced the hoagie in the early 1970s, eventually moving to the made-to-order counter that put a dressed-to-spec hoagie, meat or meatless, within easy reach across the region.
+The vegetable build rode that system into ubiquity without ever needing a marquee name of its own; it was simply the hoagie with one box unchecked.

 Read next